irisnet/irishub/docs/endpoints/legacy-rest.md

 }
 ```

-Where the IRISHub address prefix uses `iaa` instead, which affects the fields:
+Where the IRIShub address prefix uses `iaa` instead, which affects the fields:

 - value.msg.value.from_adress
 - value.msg.value.to_address